bamason2/ttp451-module/docs/labs/Lab_5.md

 ![image](figs/lab5/fig_9_strategy_formula.png)

-- To view the strategy as a Simulink&copy; model, click [Feature >> Graphical Strategy Editor].
-The Graphical Strategy Editor enables us to create or modify the current strategy.
+- To view the strategy as a Simulink&copy; model, click [Feature >> Edit Strategy].
+The Graphical Strategy Editor enables modification of the the strategy.
 It contains a Simulink&copy; block to construct strategies.
 Once complete, double click on the blue output port to parse the Simulink&copy; block to the CAGE feature.

 ![image](figs/lab5/fig_10_strategy_editor.png)

-- Now, fill the TEG_STAT_OUT by clicking on it in the Feature pane and fill the strategy by clicking [Feature >> Select Filling Item…].
+- Now, fill the TEG_STAT_OUT by clicking on it in the Feature pane and fill the strategy by clicking [Feature >> Select Model].
 This step will use exhaust temperature model to fill in the feature maps.
+Click [OK] ensuring that the ExhaustTemp model is selected.

 ![image](figs/lab5/fig_11_select_filling_item.png)